pk1308/MAD1/docs/week2/Week 2_annotated.md

 **Summary**
 **Information Representation**

-* Computers process only binary digits (bits) as 0s and 1s.
+Computers work only with binary digits (bits).
+They can represent:

-* Numbers are represented using place value or two's complement for negative values.
+* **Numbers**: Using place value
-* Text characters are represented as bit sequences.

-**Character Encodings**

-* ASCII: 7-bit encoding for basic English characters.
+* **Letters**: Using character encoding

+**Character Encoding**

+Character encoding translates characters into sequences of bits.
+Common encodings include:

-* Unicode: Expanded encoding for various languages and symbols.
+* **ASCII**: 7-bit encoding for English characters and common symbols
+* **Unicode**: Universal Character Set encoding that supports a vast range of characters from different languages
-* UTF-8: Variable-length encoding based on Unicode, efficient for most common languages.
+* **UTF-8**: Variable-length encoding that is efficient for most languages

 **Markup**

-* Markup distinguishes content from meaning.
-* Presentational markup focuses on styling (e.g., **bold**, <font>).
+Markup languages add meaning and structure to text without directly formatting it.
+Types of markup include:

+* **Presentational**: Dictates how content should appear (e.g., WYSIWYG editors)
-* Procedural markup provides instructions for display (e.g., change font size).
+* **Procedural**: Provides instructions for display (e.g., changing font size)
-* Descriptive markup indicates structural elements (e.g., <title>, <heading>).

-**HTML**

-* HyperText Markup Language used for web documents.
-* Tags indicate document structure and content (e.g., <html>, <h1>).
+* **Descriptive**: Defines the semantic structure of content (e.g., headings, paragraphs)

-* HTML5 introduces new elements and multimedia support.
+**HTML (HyperText Markup Language)**

+HTML is a semantic markup language used for creating web pages.
+It uses tags to structure and format content.
+Examples:

+* `<html>`: Defines the start of an HTML document
+* `<body>`: Encloses the main content of the page
+* `<h1>`: Defines a heading

+**Document Object Model (DOM)**

-* Document Object Model (DOM) represents the logical structure of an HTML document.
+The DOM is a tree structure that represents the logical layout of an HTML document.
+It allows direct manipulation of the document's elements.

 **Styling**

-* CSS (Cascading Style Sheets) separates presentation from content.
-* CSS rules can be embedded within HTML, defined internally within a <style> element, or loaded externally from a separate file.
-* CSS allows for multiple definitions, with the most recent taking precedence.
+Styling defines the appearance of content.
+CSS (Cascading Style Sheets) is used to separate styling information from markup.
+It allows for multiple definitions, with the latest definition taking precedence.

-* Responsive design adjusts styling based on device screen size.
+**Types of Styling**

+* **Inline CSS**: Styles added directly to tags
+* **Internal CSS**: Styles defined within the `<head>` tag
+* **External CSS**: Styles defined in separate files

+**Responsive Design**

+CSS can be used to adapt the layout of a web page to different screen sizes, making it mobile and tablet-friendly.

+**Bootstrap**

+Bootstrap is a popular framework that provides pre-defined styles for common components (e.g., buttons, forms) and promotes mobile-first design.

+**Javascript**

+Javascript is an interpreted language used to add programmability to web browsers.
+It is not related to Java.
 **Lec file**
 # Week 2_annotated.pdf (PDF file)
 ![Alt text](<./Week 2_annotated.pdf>){ type=application/pdf style="min-height:100vh;width:100%" }